autodesk-platform-services/aps-industrial-construction/README.md

 - MongoDB database
   - for example, using the free tier of [MongoDB Atlas](https://www.mongodb.com/cloud/atlas)
   - or running MongoDB locally: https://docs.mongodb.com/manual/installation
+- Sample data, see below

+### Sample Data

+This demo expects your 3D designs stored in APS to be named in a specific way:

+`<facility>-<area>-<type>.nwd`

+Where `<facility>` can be either `el` or `montreal` (these two names are currently hard-coded), `<area>` is an arbitrary number, and `<type>` is an arbitrary word describing the type of data in the design.
+Here's some examples:

+- `el-100-electrical.nwd`
+- `el-200-structural.nwd`
+- `montreal-300-electrical.nwd`
+- `montreal-400-structural.nwd`

+With this naming, the application is able to present a matrix of checkboxes representing individual area codes and disciplines, and load their corresponding designs on demand.

+> You can modify the hard-coded facilities [here](https://github.com/autodesk-platform-services/aps-industrial-construction/blob/master/routes/data.js#L11-L33),
+> and the parsing of design names [here](https://github.com/autodesk-platform-services/aps-industrial-construction/blob/master/routes/data.js#L64-L73).

 ### Setup & Running